 Canon M6 versus Canon T7i

-The Canon EOS M6 and the Canon EOS Rebel T7i (called Canon 800D in some regions) are two digital cameras that were revealed to the public in February 2017.
-The EOS M6 is a mirrorless interchangeable lens camera, while the T7i is a DSLR.
+The Canon EOS M6 and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were officially introduced in February 2017.
+The M6 is a mirrorless interchangeable lens camera, while the T7i is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Canon T7i.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the EOS M6 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is considerably larger (72 percent) than the Canon M6.
-Moreover, the T7i is substantially heavier (36 percent) than the EOS M6.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
-In this context, it is worth noting that neither the EOS M6 nor the T7i are weather-sealed.
+Moreover, the T7i is substantially heavier (36 percent) than the M6.
+In this context, it is worth noting that neither the M6 nor the T7i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.